Aasys/PiPadlock/README.md

 # PiPadlock
-Multi-touch I2C sensor and SPI display based padlock for raspberry pi - Plan 9
+Multi-touch I2C sensor and SPI display based padlock in Plan9 on raspberry pi